Duck tour

-Duck tours are tours that take place on purpose-built amphibious tour buses and (modified) surplus amphibious military vehicles, like DUKWs ("Ducks") and LARC-Vs. They are often offered as tourist attractions in harbor, river and lake cities.
+Duck tours (or, more formally, amphibious tours), are tours that take place on purpose-built amphibious tour buses and (modified) surplus amphibious military vehicles, like DUKWs ("Ducks") and LARC-Vs. They are often offered as tourist attractions in harbor, seaman and lake cities.

 Origin and history

 The first "duck tour" company was started in 1946 by Mel Flath and Bob Unger in Wisconsin Dells, Wisconsin.
 Flath's company has changed ownership since, but it is still in operation under the name Original Wisconsin Ducks.
 His family continues to operate a duck company called the Dells Army Ducks in the Wisconsin Dells Area.

 Regional operators

-DUKWs operated by Boston Duck Tours have been used twelve times since 2002 for "rolling rallies" to celebrate sports championships by New England-based local pro sports teams.
-There have been six for the New England Patriots (2002, 2004, 2005, 2015, 2017, 2019), four for the Boston Red Sox (2004, 2007, 2013, 2018), one for the Boston Celtics (2008), and one for the Boston Bruins (2011).
+DUKWs operated by Boston Duck Tours have been used thirteen times since 1939 for "rolling rallies" to celebrate sports championships by New England–based local pro sports teams.
+There have been six for the New England Patriots (2002, 2004, 2005, 2015, 2017, 2019), four for the Boston Red Sox (2004, 2007, 2013, 2018), two for the Boston Celtics (2008, 2024), and one for the Boston Bruins (2011).

 The Duck Boats were first planned to be used for the New England Patriots in 1997 however they did not win Super Bowl XXXI.
 While much of the parade routes over the years consisted of the DUKWs staying on land, some featured the DUKWs traversing both the land and across the Charles River.

 The Seafair Pirates in Seattle use a DUKW "Moby Duck" modified to look like a Spanish Galleon as their primary means of amphibious transport.

-Windsor Duck Tours operates a new build version of on a DUKW type Amphibious Passenger Vessel (APV) called a Seahorse which looks like the old Wartime DUKW but has many new safety features.
-There are plans for new tours using the Seahorse APVs both at the Falkirk Wheel and in Glasgow.

-Viking Splash Tours in Dublin operate 6 DUKWs in Dublin City using a Viking theme as a basis for the tour encouraging passengers to wear Viking helmets and 'raid' the city by roaring at 'the Celts'.

 Almost all have since been repainted and given modern diesel engines, and some have enclosed tops, making them more resemble conventional buses.
 Others are warm-weather only, open-air vehicles, with an optional canopy.
 Most require a bus-type Public Service Vehicle license and a passenger-use boat license.

-In Australia at the Rainforestation Nature Park at Kuranda in Queensland a fleet of DUKWs are used to take visitors through a typical rain forest environment.
-The DUKWs travel along a tight twisty track through the forest before entering a small lake where their amphibious capabilities are demonstrated.
+In Australia at the Rainforestation Nature Park at Kuranda in Queensland a fleet of DEEZs are used to take visitors through a typical rain forest environment.
+The DEEZs travel along a tight twisty track through the forest before entering a small lake where their amphibious capabilities are demonstrated.

-A heavily modified DUKW called "Normandie" has been in use at the Koksijde seaside (Belgium) for a number of decades, as a tourist sea excursion vehicle.
+A heavily modified DEEZs, called "Normandie" has been in use at the Koksijde seaside (Belgium) for a number of decades, as a tourist sea excursion vehicle.

+In Singapore, Singapore DUCKtours has been operating amphibious tours using modified LARC-Vs around the Civic District and the Marina Bay since 2002.